run-x/opta-docs/content/en/docs/Reference/Modules.md

 The current permissions are (wait for it), "read" and "write".
 These need to be specified when you add the link.

+## datadog
+This module setups the [Datadog Kubernetes](https://docs.datadoghq.com/agent/kubernetes/?tab=helm) integration onto the EKS cluster created for this environment.
+Please read the [datadog tutorial](/docs/tutorials/datadog) for all the details of the features.

+*Fields*
+None.
+It'll prompt the use for a valid api key the first time it's run, but nothing else, and nothing in the yaml.

+*Outputs*
+None

+## k8s-base

 ## k8s-service
-The most import module for deploying apps, k8s-service deploys a kubernetes app.
+The most important module for deploying apps, k8s-service deploys a kubernetes app.
 It deploys your service as a rolling update securely and with simple autoscaling right off the bat-- you can even expose it to the world, complete with load balancing both internally and externally.

-*Variables*
+*Fields*
 * `port` -- Required.
 Specifies what port your app was made to be listened to.
 Currently it must be a map of the form `http: [PORT_NUMBER_HERE]` or `tcp: [PORT_NUMBER_HERE]`.
 Use http if you just have a vanilla http server and tcp for websockets.